epointal/lf-hiker/readme.txt

  * description
  * stroke color
  * stroke width
- * distance unit
- * elevation unit
  * display button download gpx file
+ And only in shortcode:
+* the elevation unit
+* the distance unit
+* the minimum step on elevation axis (in meter)

 **Lf Hiker** included an helper for edit map and add markers.